Souleymane M'baye

 Souleymane M'baye (born March 21, 1975) is a French professional boxer and is the former WBA super-lightweight champion.

+Professional career

 He won the vacated title by a fourth technical knockout on September 2, 2006 against Raul Horacio Balbi.
-His defeats came against former WBA super-lightweight champion Vivian Harris, former WBA light-welterweight champion Gavin Rees, and Herman Ngoudjo.
+He lost the title to British contender Gavin Rees.
 On May 28, M'baye defeated Antonin Décarie by unanimous decision to capture the WBA Interim welterweight title.